Home ยป Recipes ยป Desserts

-This Homemade Choco Taco Recipe will be your new favorite treat!
-A crispy waffle cone shell is stuffed with sweet vanilla ice cream and topped with chocolate fudge and your favorite goodies.
-This homemade version of the classic is made with healthy ingredients, making it not only delicious but also guilt-free!
+These Ice Cream Tacos have a crispy waffle cone, stuffed with sweet vanilla ice cream and topped with chocolate fudge and your favorite goodies.
+This homemade version of a classic choco taco is made with healthy ingredients, making it not only delicious but also guilt-free!

 Jump to Recipe